nodejs/abi-stable-node/napi_js_data.md

 - `napi_ok` if the API succeeded.

 #### Description
-This API is used to convert from C++ doubles to JavaScript Number.
+This API is used to convert from the C++ double type to the JavaScript Number type.

 The JavaScript Number type is described in [Section 6.1.6](https://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type) of the ECMAScript Language Specification.